-The first day of school is September 9.
+The first day of school is September 1.
 It is a full day.
 Arrival is between 8:30-8:45 and the day officially starts at 8:45.
-(Kindergarten arrival for the first day only will be 9:45.)
+Kindergarten arrival for the first day only will be 9:45.
 No parents or visitors will be permitted in the building at any time this year, including the first day.
 Staff will be stationed at the designated arrival areas to help ensure the students enter the building safely.
 Please review the Parent Drop off and Pick Up Procedures carefully as there are some changes from prior years.
+They are also posted on the Back to School Webpage.